cloudbees-core-cd-workshop/workshop-exercises/exercises/parallel-sequential-cb-core.md

     }
 ```

-3. We are duplicating the `agent` section and executing the `nodejs` steps twice.
+3. We are duplicating the `agent` section and the `post` sections for capturing test results with the `junit` step.
+We are also executing the `nodejs` steps twice.
 That doesn't seem efficient - but it is because the `parallel` block for Declarative syntax does not allow you to define an `agent` section and a `parallel` block at the same level.
 More specifically, **you can have ONLY ONE of either `agent`, `parallel` or `stages` as a child of the `stage` directive**.
 4. Commit the changes and navigate to the **master** branch of your **helloworld-nodejs** job in Blue Ocean on your Team Master and run your job.
 It will complete successfully, and note the nice visualization of the parallel stages in Blue Ocean:  <p><img src="img/parallel/parallel_success.png" width=850/> <p>Also note that even though the **Firefox** `stage` is selected, the restart stage link text is **Restart Test** - that is because you can only [restart top-level stages](https://jenkins.io/doc/book/pipeline/running-pipelines/#restart-from-a-stage) and not parallel or nested stages.

 ## Sequential Stages